01 of 08

 Weaving in ends is essential for knitting projects because it hides those loose ends of yarn and keeps everything nice and finished so you can use the finished project.

-You can do this either by threading the end on a yarn needle and weaving it into some of the stitches.
-You can also do the same thing with a crochet hook.Continue to 8 of 8 below.
+You can do this either by threading the end on a yarn needle and weaving it into some of the stitches or by doing the same thing with a crochet hook.Continue to 8 of 8 below.

 08 of 08